cccbr/runningatower/content/docs/communication/_index.md

 The CCCBR produce a number of leaflets:

--[From Practice to Perfect](https://cccbr.org.uk/wp-content/uploads/2022/12/From-Practice-to-Perfect-a-short-guide-for-clergy-PCCs-and-Safeguarding-Advisors.pdf) that is aimed at clergy, PCCs and safeguarding advisors.
+- [From Practice to Perfect](https://cccbr.org.uk/wp-content/uploads/2022/12/From-Practice-to-Perfect-a-short-guide-for-clergy-PCCs-and-Safeguarding-Advisors.pdf) that is aimed at clergy, PCCs and safeguarding advisors.
 This guide explains how ringers are trained, safeguarded and organised.

--[Bells in your care](https://cccbr.org.uk/wp-content/uploads/2016/05/Bells-in-Your-Care.pdf) which contains notes for incumbents and churchwardens who find themselves responsible for a ring of church bells.
+- [Bells in your care](https://cccbr.org.uk/wp-content/uploads/2016/05/Bells-in-Your-Care.pdf) which contains notes for incumbents and churchwardens who find themselves responsible for a ring of church bells.

 ## Faculties